Finite mathematics as the most general (fundamental) mathematics: Why finite mathematics is more natural than classical one

-The fact that in Hilbert's approach there exist foundational problems follows, in particular, from Gödel’s incompleteness theorems which state that no system of axioms can ensure that all facts about natural numbers can be proved, and the system of axioms in classical mathematics cannot demonstrate its own consistency.
+The existence of foundational problems in Hilbert's approach follows, in particular, from Gödel’s incompleteness theorems which state that no system of axioms can ensure that all facts about natural numbers can be proved, and the system of axioms in SM cannot demonstrate its own consistency.
 The theorems are written in highly technical terms of mathematical logics.
-As noted in Sec.
-1, in this paper we do not consider Hilbert's approach to mathematics.
-However, simple arguments in [2] show that, if mathematics is treated as a tool for describing nature, then foundational problems of classical mathematics follow from simple considerations, and below we give those arguments.
+As already noted, in this paper we do not consider Hilbert's approach to mathematics.
+However, simple arguments in \cite{book,arxiv} show that, if mathematics is treated as a tool for describing nature, then foundational problems of SM follow from simple arguments described below.

-In the 20s of the 20th century, the Viennese circle of philosophers under the leadership of Schlick developed an approach called logical positivism which contains verification principle: {\it A proposition is only cognitively meaningful if it can be definitively and conclusively determined to be either true or false} (see e.g., Refs.
-[11,12]).
-However, this principle does not work if classical mathematics is treated as a tool for describing nature.
-For example, in Hilbert's approach, one of axioms is that $a+b=b+a$ for all natural numbers $a$ and $b$, and a question whether this is true or false does not arise.
-However, in the approach when mathematics is treated as a tool for describing nature, it cannot be determined whether this statement is true or false.
+In the 20s of the 20th century, the Viennese circle of philosophers developed an approach called logical positivism which contains verification principle: {\it A proposition is only cognitively meaningful if it can be definitively and conclusively determined to be either true or false} \cite{verif1,verif2}.
+However, this principle does not work if SM is treated as a tool for describing nature.
+For example, in Hilbert's approach one of axioms is that $a+b=b+a$ for all natural numbers $a$ and $b$, and a question whether this is true or false does not arise.
+However, if mathematics is treated as a tool for describing nature, it cannot be determined whether this statement is true or false.

-As noted by Grayling [13], {\it "The general laws of science are not, even in principle, verifiable, if verifying means furnishing conclusive proof of their truth.
+As noted by Grayling \cite{Grayling}, {\it "The general laws of science are not, even in principle, verifiable, if verifying means furnishing conclusive proof of their truth.
 They can be strongly supported by repeated experiments and accumulated evidence but they cannot be verified completely"}.
-So, from the point of view of classical mathematics and classical physics, verification principle is too strong.
+So, from the point of view of SM and physics, verification principle is too strong.

-Popper proposed the concept of falsificationism [14]: {\it If no cases where a claim is false can be found, then the hypothesis is accepted as provisionally true}.
+Popper proposed the concept of falsificationism \cite{Popper}: {\it If no cases where a claim is false can be found, then the hypothesis is accepted as provisionally true}.
 In particular, the statement that $a+b=b+a$ for all natural numbers $a$ and $b$ can be treated as provisionally true until one has found some numbers $a$ and $b$ for which $a+b\neq b+a$.